I get it. It’s really, really hard to stick to a strict fertility diet.

 Okay, let’s get down to brass tacks.
 There are some parts of the fertility diet that you can cheat on a little bit and not make a huge difference in egg health . . . according to what little research is out there.
 However, there are some cheats that could totally blow your egg health for potentially up to 90 days.
 The research that is out there is slim, unfortunately, so we have to make the best with what we have!
 I’m going to break it down by category, and I’m going to say whether you can have a bite or a serving of each and still be “okay.”

 Caffeine- Even one cup of coffee a day is linked to delays in conception, and even half a cup of coffee a day/one cup of tea is linked to three times fewer live births.
 You can read my full post on caffeine and related studies here.
 Bottom line?
-You can have a single sip of caffeinated coffee or tea WITHOUT cream or sugar in it.
+You can have a single sip of caffeinated coffee or tea WITHOUT cream or sugar in it and not worry about blowing your diet.
 If you need to you can occasionally have a decaf coffee or tea, but be aware that it should always be organic (these are heavily pesticide-laden crops) and you DO NOT want to be drinking decaf on a regular basis because of the toxic processes they go through to become decaf.
 But, if its the holidays, and you just want to have a decaf coffee with unsweetened coconut/cashew/almond milk JUST THIS ONCE, you can do it without freaking out.
+Remember there are awesome fertility-safe alternatives like Dandy Blend, Crui Bru, or an organic swiss-process decaf coffee like Kicking Horse (although I’ve found I can’t tolerate it, unfortunately).

 Soy– The effect of soy is cumulative in your body, meaning that you’re going to see big impacts from big consumption.
 The problem is that soy is hidden everywhere- in most processed food, and in foods at restaurants.
 It’s bizarre, even canned tuna has soy in it.
-I advise completely eliminating soy.
+I advise completely eliminating soy, but NOT OBSESSING ABOUT LITTLE BITS.
 I don’t really understand why you would cheat as I’ve never derived pleasure from soy the way I do from chocolate, coffee, or alcohol.
 BUT, let’s say you accidentally eat one thing one time that has a tiny bit of soy lecithin in it.
 Don’t freak out.
 Or if your husband is eating tamari covered brown rice, you can totally have a couple bites.
 It’s not enough to make a big difference.
 BUT you don’t want to be consuming it every day, so no regular consumption of soy.
 And don’t go crazy and dump a ton of soy sauce on your brown rice.
 Use coconut aminos ladies!
 Some nutritionists argue that fermented soy is okay- this would be tamari, tempeh, and miso.
 While these are certainly healthier, I still advise to avoid soy as even the fermented soy can still have an affect on your hormones.
 Bottom line: it isn’t the occasional ingestion that is worrisome, but the larger load of soy on your system.
+Also- some form of soy is present in many supplements.
+The amount is so processed and so small, that I personally do not worry about this.

 Trans Fats– Research shows that trans fat intake reduces fertility- specifically, having trans fats be 2% of your diet doubles your chance of infertility.
 These are also terrible for your health overall.
 They are found in gross processed food like pre-made pie crusts and frostings, frozen pizzas, microwave popcorn, and margarine.
 They used to be in almost all pre-packaged cookies and crackers, but luckily no longer.
 The FDA no longer considers trans fats safe for human consumption and they are being faded out.
 BUT if you see “partially hydrogenated oil”- any kind of oil- that means there are trans fats in it.
 Don’t eat it.
 Don’t cheat on the gross processed food.
 Gross.
 Trans fats can also be found in fried food at fast food places and restaurants.
 Unfortunately this means that cheating on french fries isn’t a good idea.
 BUT, if you are out and you want to have ONE sweet potato fry, or ONE fry, as long as you are avoiding trans fats otherwise you can do so without worrying too much.
 But DO NOT have a whole serving!